• Skip to primary navigation

 Spiced Prune Traybake, made with tinned prunes!
 Fab Food 4 All #prunes #cake #traybake

-Why not pin my Spiced Prune Traybake for later?
+Pin Spiced Prune Traybake for later!

 Spiced Prune Traybake, made with tinned prunes!
 Fab Food 4 All #prunes #cake #traybake